BDC Hamburger Icon

 Bottom LineBottom line

-Communication is vital to ensure task completion and high employee morale.
+Clear and consistent communication is vital to ensure task completion and high employee morale.

-2. Conduct frequent training, and monitor employees’ performance.
+2. Conduct frequent training and monitor employees’ performance.

 “As people learn and grow within a company, they can also outgrow the initial role for which they were hired,” Rottman said.
 “A sure way to raise employee morale and streamline your workflow is to regularly promote from within, or even add new tasks to a job description to freshen things up.
 Team members will be proud of their jobs, and it will show in their work.”